tuananhbui89/Erasing-Adversarial-Preservation/README copy.md

-# Erasing-Adversarial-Preservation
+# Adversarial-Erasing

-Code for the paper *"Erasing Undesirable Concepts in Diffusion Models with Adversarial Preservation"* (NeurIPS 2024).
+Code for the paper *"Erasing Undesirable Concepts in Diffusion Models with Adversarial Preservation"*.

 ## Installation Guide